Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "A man should never be ashamed to own that he has been in the wrong, which is but saying, that he is wiser today than yesterday."
+> "You find peace not by rearranging the circumstances of your life, but by realizing who you are at the deepest level."
-> — **Jonathan Swift**
+> — **Eckhart Tolle**

 ---